Energy Standard: Team roster

 ISL teams had a maximum roster of 32 athletes for 2019 season, with a suggested size of each club's traveling roster of 28 (14 men and 14 women).
 Each club had a captain and a vice-captain of different gender.
 Energy Standard had the most culturally diverse team of the league with athletes from 14 different countries representing the program.

 Match results

-In the 2019 (inaugural) ISL season, Energy Standard maintained an undefeated 4-0 record.
+In the 2019 (inaugural) ISL season, Energy Standard maintained an undefeated 4–0 record.
 Team co-captain, Sarah Sjöström was named season MVP after amassing 243.5 points.

 2020 International Swimming League season

-During the winter of 2020 Energy Standard announced various signees to their roster for the planned second ISL season, including Felipe Lima, Pernille Blume, Jeremy Desplanches, Siobhan Haughey and Zsuzsanna Jakabos.
+During the winter of 2020 Energy Standard announced various signees to their roster for the planned second ISL season, including Felipe Lima, Pernille Blume, Jérémy Desplanches, Siobhán Haughey and Zsuzsanna Jakabos.